sharett/hotline/README.md

 * Import the "database_schema.sql" file into the newly created database.

-* Edit the "config.php" file:
+* Copy the "config_sample.php" file to "config.php".
+Edit the "config.php" file:
   * The $TWILIO_ACCOUNT_SID and $TWILIO_AUTH_TOKEN can be found from the [Twilio Account Dashboard] (https://www.twilio.com/user/account).
   * Put the database credentials in the $HOTLINE_DB_ settings.
   * For mass texting, set the $BROADCAST_ settings including the phone number to use in the '+1NXXNXXXXXX' format ($BROADCAST_CALLER_ID).